I was 18 when I began keeping vigil with all that was lost; which is to say, I began writing.

 I don’t remember if Casey rode up front, but I do remember asking if Mary could join me in back.
 It turns out they were relieved to have a midwife on board.

-I watched as the farmhouse and the barn and the Deerfield River feathered from view as we approached the town where I’d moved to teach school two years earlier; but I don’t remember much else except for the mountaintop.
+I watched as the farmhouse and the barn and the Deerfield River feathered from view and we approached the village where I’d moved to teach school two years earlier; but I don’t remember much else except for the mountaintop that we climbed on our way to the nearest hospital, thirty-some minutes away.

-As we bounced over Hogback, I looked out at the three-state view, while the young EMT, fearing a delivery, attempted an IV into my hand.
+As we bounced over Hogback Mountain, I looked out at its three-state view, while the young EMT, fearing a delivery, attempted an IV into my right hand.
 But she needn’t have worried.
-I had already told the baby to wait, and although my contractions had been steady and strong since my water broke at dawn, I hadn’t experienced a single one inside the ambulance.
+I had already told the baby to wait, and although my contractions had been steady and strong since my water broke just before dawn (a good thing since my husband was heading out the door to go fishing for the day… before cell phones), I hadn’t experienced a single contraction after stepping inside the ambulance.

 “How far along are you,” my sister asked when I called that morning to apologize.
-She’d sent her 9-year-old on a plane to visit us and I had promised not to go into labor during his stay.
-“First babies always come late,” I reminded her, so eager was I to see my nephew.
+She’d sent her 9-year-old on a plane from Florida to visit us for two weeks and I had promised not to go into labor during his stay.
+“First babies always come late,” I reminded this mother of three, so eager was I to see my nephew.

 “Well, it must be early labor,” she said, “You’re too calm.”

-When Mary arrived shortly after that call, I asked if she’d would wait to examine me, so consumed was I by contractions.
+When Mary arrived shortly after that call, I asked if she’d would mind waiting to examine me, so consumed was I by contractions.

-When she finally did check, there were three surprises.
+When she finally did check my cervix, there were three surprises.

-“You’re 8 centimeters already,” she said.
+“You’re 8 centimeters already,” she said, astounded.
 “And something else.”

-The something else was what resulted in several phone calls to area hospitals and then the ambulance ride.
+The something else was what resulted in several phone calls to area hospitals and then an ambulance ride down the river through the village and over the mountain toward the big town.

 “I am not going out on that stretcher,” I told the EMTs when they arrived in my kitchen.
 “I don’t want to upset the neighbors.”

-Casey had just come in from hanging the diapers on the line, and before heading out the back door, I pointed to the doughs on the counter.
-“Will you put those back in the freezer,” I asked, feeling a pang for the meal we would never share with our birthing team.
+Casey had just come in from hanging the diapers on the line, and before we all left out the back door, I pointed to the doughs on the counter.
+“Will you put those back in the freezer,” I said to him, feeling a pang for the meal we would never share with our home birthing team.

-“I bet this is a boy,” I’d joked to Mary in the ambulance, given that I had been told by more than one intuitive that this baby would arrive “after” my due date and would be a girl.
+“I bet this is a boy,” I’d joked to Mary in the ambulance, given that I had been told by more than one intuitive that this baby would arrive “after” my due date (not almost two weeks before it) and that the baby would be a girl.

-And although I hadn’t experienced any contractions on the ambulance ride, she later told me that my labor had indeed progressed.
+And although I hadn’t experienced any contractions on the ambulance ride, coaxing the baby to wait, she later told me that my labor had indeed progressed.
 I was fully dilated by the time we arrived in the emergency room.

 “She’s in labor?” the front desk nurses said, as I was wheeled past them.

-“She’s still in her street clothes,” two others said, as they looked into the examining room where I had been deposited.
+“She’s still in her street clothes,” two others said, as they looked into the examining room where I was lifted onto a bed.

-I looked these women up and down too and had thought them ordelies, but one would turn out to be the surgeon, who did her own examination.
+I looked these women up and down too and had thought them orderlies, but one would turn out to be the surgeon, who did her own examination.

 “Small,” she pronounced.